robfairh/arfc.github.io/manual/guides/blue_waters.md

 Have Prof Huff get you approved for Blue Waters!

 ## Step 2.
 Apply for Blue Waters
-Following the link and fill out the application
+Follow the link and fill out the application
-	You can either receive a virtual token or a physical token Virutal token is done through your mobile device, and a physical token looks like this:
+	You can either receive a virtual token or a physical token A Virutal token is done through your mobile device, and a physical token looks like this:

 ![alt text](/img/manual/guides/bw-token.jpg)

+Or, if you chose a soft token, install the RSA SecurID app and follow the instruction sent to you by email.

 ## Step 3.
 Wait
 Wait patiently for the token to arrive.